simonambridge/RTFAP2/DSE_Setup.md

 ## Set Your Datacentre To SearchAnalytics Mode

-If your datacentre is running in SearchAnalytics mode as reported by the ```nodetool status``` command then you are done with the DSE installation at this point.
+If your datacentre is running in SearchAnalytics mode or SearchGraphAnalytics mode as reported by the ```nodetool status``` command then you are done with the DSE installation at this point.

 If your datacenter is *not* running in SearchAnalytics mode on this node you will need to follow the instructions below to remove the existing configuration and recreate the database: